 Under Section 39(1) of the Act, any payment to a member must be made out of the Consolidated Account (which is appropriated to the necessary extent) or from a Special Deposit Account with DTF established for that purpose.
-During the period ended 30 June 2020 all payments were made from a Special Deposit Account.
+During the period ended 30 June 2019 all payments were made from a Special Deposit Account.

 For PSS1 and PSS2 members, Section 14A of the Act requires every Member of Parliament with less than 20 years and one month's service, to make contributions of 11.5 per cent of their base salary (including any additional salary) to the Treasurer.
 Section 14A(2) requires members of Parliament with 20 years and one month's service or over, to make contributions of 5.75 per cent of their base salary and 11.5 per cent of any additional salary.
 Under Section 14B of the Act, PSS3 members can elect to make contributions at a whole number percentage of the combined value of their salary and any additional salary.
 A separate contribution account is maintained for each member.
-Members' contributions are paid to the Treasurer who deposits those contributions into the Parliamentary Superannuation Fund, with \$231 000 (2019: \$251 000) being credited during the year ended 30 June 2020.
+Members' contributions are paid to the Treasurer who deposits those contributions into the Parliamentary Superannuation Fund, with \$251 000 (2018: \$472 000) being credited during the year ended 30 June 2019.

 Employer contributions are paid to the Treasurer from SA Government entities to fund emerging superannuation liabilities.
 For PSS1 and PSS2 members, the employer contribution is 2.75 times the member's contribution.
-For PSS3 members, Section 14C of the Act prescribes the employer contribution as 15.4 per cent of salary.
+For PSS3 members, the employer contribution is 15.4 per cent of salary.
 A separate employer contribution account is maintained for each PSS3 member.
-Contributions for PSS1, PSS2 and PSS3 are deposited into the Scheme, with \$3.75 million (2019: \$3.76 million) being credited during the year ended 30 June 2020.
-Employer contributions for the year have been made at the rates stated above.
+These contributions are deposited into the Scheme, with \$3.76 million (2018: \$4.39 million) being credited during the year ended 30 June 2019.
+Employer contributions for the year have been made at the rate determined by the Scheme actuary.